shays10/jvmworkshop/CityRetriever/README.md

 9. Open the source code in your favorite IDE. (load the `pom.xml` in `/jvmworkshop`).
 Locate and try to fix the problem.

-10. Compile and run again to make sure the problem in solved.
+10. Compile and run again to make sure the problem is solved.

 Solution [is here](solution/Solution.md)